 Diagnosing Vomiting in Dogs

 However, if vomiting is severe and frequent or accompanied by other serious symptoms, pursuing an accurate diagnosis will be necessary.
-If there is doubt about how serious your dog’s symptoms are, pursuing diagnosis immediately, rather than attempting the fasting/bland diet approach, may be advisable.

 The basic diagnostic approach for vomiting is likely to include one or more of the following:

 - fecal examination, checking for parasites and ova (eggs) of parasites